9.3 // Intro

 Body to LED Mapping

 Right now, we’re thinking through the tech-side of this mirror and starting to prototype various, smaller interactions.
 I’ve been looking into ways to map body position to LEDs.
-There are a myriad of ways it can be done:
+There is a number of ways it can be done:

 Kinect — Max8 — Arduino — Adafruit Servos